balllerz21/PriorityQueue/README.md

 link: Pointer to the next node with the same priority. (the special thing about this queue)

 left and right: Pointers to left and right child nodes.

+This priority queue has constructors, destructors, an enqueue, a dequeue, size, and peek functions as well as operator overloads.
+It uses private methods that uses recursive methods for enqueue, dequeue, operator overloaders, and next functions.

 # Tests
 This project also comes with Google tests that test the funcionality of the priority queue.
 It was my first time using any kind of testing